OpenNebula/docs/source/advanced_components/applications_containerization/docker_appliance_usage.rst

 Step 1 - Instantiate the template
 =========================================================

 First of all you need to identify the template.
-The default name is ``Ubuntu 16.04 with Docker - KVM/vCenter``.
+The default name is ``Ubuntu 16.04 with Docker``.

 Then you just need to instantiate it and wait for it to be in ``running`` state.